FarmBuild/farmbuild-web-services-demo/README.md

 * <a href="examples/angularjs/farmbuild-oauth" target="_blank">Farmbuild OAuth authentication example</a>
 * <a href="examples/angularjs/farmbuild-wfs" target="_blank">Farmbuild WFS soils & parcels demo</a>
 * <a href="examples/angularjs/farmbuild-soil" target="_blank">Farmbuild soil areas demo</a>

+For information about the REST services, see the <a href="https://github.com/FarmBuild/farmbuild-web-services-demo/wiki" target="_blank">WIKI</a> section.

+For information about the JSON API, go to the "docs" folder.